MtnBiker/historical-streets-la/ImplementationNotes.md

 Instead of custom.css.scss, I'm using scaffolds.scss
 Listing 5.5 Didn't add gem 'bootstrap-sass but maybe I should Listing 5.6 bootstrap-sprockets results in page loading error 5.7 CSS to scaffolds, changed to custom.scss.
-Not getting black band in nav menu
+Not getting black band in nav menu.
+Missing in Bootstrap 4.
+Fixed in custom scss, although needs refinement
+5.8 5.9 CSS for basic and Heading thru 5-17.
+Partials for header and footer